cloudprismedu/aws_eks_tf/README.md

-This Repository is created to created following Services in AWS
+This Repository is created to create following Services in AWS

 VPC
 Subnet